Essential crossed products for inverse semigroup actions: simplicity and pure infiniteness: Introduction

 Here we take the idea of Exel and Pitts much further.
 We define essential crossed products for all inverse semigroup actions on \(\Cst\)\nb-algebras by Hilbert bimodules.
 Our definition is conceptual and analogous to the definition of reduced crossed products in~\cite{Buss-Exel-Meyer:Reduced}.
 Secondly, we derive a very powerful abstract criterion for a \(\Cst\)\nb-subalgebra~\(A\) in a \(\Cst\)\nb-algebra~\(B\) to detect ideals.
 Even more, our theory may show that~\(A\) supports~\(B\) in the sense that any non-zero positive element in~\(B\) dominates some non-zero positive element in~\(A\) with respect to the Cuntz preorder.
 This allows to prove that~\(B\) is purely infinite and simple under suitable assumptions.
 Previous criteria for pure infiniteness of crossed products were restricted to groupoid \(\Cst\)\nb-algebras of Hausdorff groupoids (see also \cites{Jolissaint-Robertson:Simple_purely_infinite, Rordam-Sierakowski:Purely_infinite, Pasnicu-Phillips:Spectrally_free, Kirchberg-Sierakowski:Strong_pure, Giordano-Sierakowski:Purely_infinite, Kwasniewski-Meyer:Aperiodicity, Kwasniewski:Crossed_products, Kwasniewski-Szymanski:Pure_infinite} for more work on pure infiniteness of crossed products).

 The reduced crossed product \(A\rtimes_\red S\) for an inverse semigroup action on~\(A\) is defined in~\cite{Buss-Exel-Meyer:Reduced} using a weak conditional expectation \(E\colon A\rtimes S \to A''\), where~\(A''\) is the bidual of~\(A\).
 We call the action \emph{closed} if this expectation takes values in \(A\subseteq A''\).
 This happens for inverse semigroup actions that are derived from actions of Hausdorff étale groupoids.
 In general, however, we must enlarge~\(A\) to accommodate a conditional expectation.
 Let \(\Locmult(A)\) be the local multiplier algebra of~\(A\), that is, the inductive limit of the multiplier algebras of the essential ideals in~\(A\) (see~\cite{Ara-Mathieu:Local_multipliers}).
-We replace~\(E\) by a generalised conditional expectation \(EL\colon A\rtimes S \to \Locmult(A)\).
-The essential crossed product is defined as the quotient of \(A\rtimes S\) by the largest two-sided ideal on which~\(EL\) vanishes.
 If \(A=\Cont_0(X)\), then \(\Locmult(A)\) is the inductive limit of \(\Contb(U)\) for dense open subsets \(U\subseteq X\).
-Motivated by this example, we call expectations with values in \(\Locmult(A)\) \emph{essentially defined conditional expectations}.
+So it is spanned by functions that are ``densely defined'' on~\(X\).
+Our main idea is to replace \(E\colon A\rtimes S \to A''\) by a generalised conditional expectation \(EL\colon A\rtimes S \to \Locmult(A)\), which we briefly call an \emph{\(\Locmult\)-expectation}.
+Then we define the essential crossed product as the quotient of \(A\rtimes S\) by the largest two-sided ideal on which~\(EL\) vanishes.
 The main troublemakers in~\(\Cst_\red(H)\) for a non-Hausdorff groupoid~\(H\) are elements \(x\in\Cst_\red(H)\) for which~\(E(x)\) is supported on a nowhere dense subset of~\(X\).
 The expectation~\(EL\) kills such elements.
 Hence they get killed in the essential crossed product.

-The main achievement in this article is a conceptual understanding of the techniques used to prove that crossed products of various kind are simple or purely infinite.
+The main achievement in this article is a conceptual understanding of the techniques used to prove that crossed products of various kinds are simple or purely infinite.
 We take this occasion to honour Emmy Noether, who pioneered the conceptual approach to mathematics despite strong resistance, and whose Habilitation in Göttingen was finally granted only in 1919.
-The basic concepts that make this paper work are aperiodicity and essentially defined conditional expectations.
+The basic concepts that make this paper work are aperiodicity and \(\Locmult\)-expectations.